stan-dev/example-models/PKPD/torsten/README.md

 The simulation file can be used to create the data and init files.

-A detailed description of each example can be found in the user manual.
+A description of these examples and instructions on how to run them can be found in the manual.

 C++ Code